 Our dedicated state-of-the-art test rooms

-Everything is reviewed in our four custom-built, state-of-the-art test rooms in London, Reading and Bath.
-There are two listening rooms for hi-fi, one for Home Cinema and another devoted to televisions.
+Everything is reviewed in our three custom-built, state-of-the-art test rooms in London and Reading.
+There are two listening rooms for hi-fi and one dedicated to Home Cinema.
 These give us controlled and consistent environments in which to test equipment.
 Portable products aside, everything we test is reviewed in these rooms.

 The two hi-fi rooms are reasonably sized, typical of the kind of spaces many readers could have.
 The main room is 3m x 7m x 5m (hwd) while the second room is 3m x 4m x 7m (hwd).
 Both rooms have been acoustically treated to have a reasonably flat reverb response over the audio frequency range.
 We have been careful to avoid an overdamped, studio feel to either, because that isn’t typical for the kinds of environments we think our readers have.